 - Download Transactions not processed, October 2013 (xls, 40KB)

 Directory of New Zealand Libraries

 The Directory of New Zealand Libraries facilitates interloan by providing contact and other information about every library in New Zealand.
-Te Puna members can log in to update their library details.
+Te Puna members can send in an online request to update their library details.